 Old Faithful Inn at Yellowstone National Park

-This historical lodge is located within view of the world-famous Old Faithful Geyser in Yellowstone's National Park, Wyoming.
+This historic lodge is located within view of the world-famous Old Faithful Geyser in Yellowstone's National Park, Wyoming.
 The oldest national park is home to the most iconic lodge of all national park lodges, the Old Faithful Inn.

 The Inn has you at hello in the lobby with its multi-story log lobby, flanked by long frame wings, which contain guest rooms.

 In addition to its proximity to the Old Faithful Geyser, Crested Pool and Castle Geyser are within walking distance of the lodge.
 Because of these stunning views and surroundings, it is the most requested lodging facility in Yellowstone and is part of the National Historic Landmark Program.
-The American Institute of Architects awarded Old Faithful Inn 36 out of 150 as its favorite buildings in all of America.
+The American Institute of Architects awarded Old Faithful Inn 36 out of 150 as its favorite buildings in America.

-Coolidge, Harding, and Roosevelt are but a few politicos that have laid their pampered heads in house.
+Coolidge, Harding, and Roosevelt are but a few politicos that have laid their pampered heads in the house.

 Crater Lake Lodge - Crater Lake National Park

-Initially built in 1915, the Crater Lake Lodge, located on the southwest rim of the Crater Lake caldera overlooking the lake is owned by the National Park Service, and listed on the National Register of Historic Places.
+Initially built in 1915, the Crater Lake Lodge, located on the southwest rim of the Crater Lake caldera overlooking the lake is owned by the National Park Service and listed on the National Register of Historic Places.
 The initial goal in construction was to design a roof that could withstand heavy snowfall eight months out of the year.

 Sturdiness aside, Crater Lake Lodge is one of Oregon’s most treasured buildings, set in the heart of the state’s only National Park.
 It is aesthetically compelling, historically significant, and architectonically unique, which is why it is classified in the highest tier by the National Park Lodge Architecture Preservation Society.

-However, it is in the simplest of pleasures, like that found in a rocker overlooking the lake that harkens back to a sublime time and a bygone era many of us long for today.
+However, it is in the simplest of pleasures, like that found in a rocker overlooking the lake, that harkens back to a sublime time and a bygone era many of us long for today.